 - There are no special parking provisions for students with chronic medical conditions.
 If you have a chronic medical condition that would not enable you to adhere to the current parking system, we encourage you to apply in your state for a state issued handicap parking permit.
 This permit, in conjunction with a University of Hartford parking permit, entitles you to park in any clearly marked state handicap parking space on campus.

 For complete parking information, be sure to read Your Car on Campus.

 If you have any questions about parking, please contact the Department of Public Safety at 860.768.7985.
 The office is located adjacent to parking lot E and is open 24 hours each day.

 Parking is not allowed in the Village Lots 1-7 or Rear Regents Lot from 11 p.m. on Sunday, Sept.
 1, through 8 p.m. on Monday, Sept.
 2. Vehicles parked in those locations will be subject to ticketing and/or towing at the owner’s expense.

-At the end of August, you will receive an email from Residential Life with your personal mailbox number if you are living on campus.
-Please note that campus mail services won’t accept any packages or mail before Aug.
-14, 2019 for Fall 2019.
+A few weeks before you begin your semester, you will receive an email from Residential Life with your personal mailbox number if you are living on campus.
+Please note that campus mail services won’t accept any packages or mail before the semester begins.